Zeyu-Li/Unity-Advanced-3D-Tutorial/README.md

 **End Notes**

 Now we have reached the end of the tutorial!
 I hope you have enjoyed the tutorial and have found it somewhat useful.
+As you can see, most of the info can be found on Google or YouTube and making this tutorial was honestly stitching up what I knew with content on YouTube.
+I hope this lessens your worries on starting to really get into Unity!
 Check out my other tutorials and star this repo if you enjoyed 💖